 In Marseille, the Foire aux Santons is a celebration of santons (little saints), which are hand-painted figurines made of wood or clay.
 They were originally created to represent the Nativity.
 Families throughout Provence often expand their collections with a couple new ones at Christmas time.
 Over the years, the array of figurines has expanded to include traditional tradespeople and characters such as bakers and boules players.
 Master santonniers come to the Foire aux Santons to display and sell their handiwork.

-In Strasbourg, tourists come from all over the world to experience the oldest and what many consider the best European Christmas market, or Christkindelsmärik.
-There are about 300 stands, a huge Christmas tree, and Alsatian food specialties.
-The main action takes place in Place de la Cathédrale in the medieval old town neighborhood, but the market spills over to other locations throughout the city.
+In Strasbourg, tourists come from all over the world to experience the oldest and one of the best Christmas markets in France.
+There are hundreds of stands across almost a dozen locations, a huge Christmas tree, and Alsatian food specialties.

 Other Christmas markets in France that stand out include those in Aix-en-Provence, Colmar, Rouen, Amiens, Lille, and Reims.
 Holiday markets worldwide have become increasingly popular as a tourist attraction, as Jon Marcus describes in this Boston Globe article.
 And yet in France, as with most other markets, they’re primarily geared to locals who cherish the festive tradition.

 Sparkling lights and wooden chalet-style stalls lend a fairytale atmosphere to the setting.
-The aromas from vin chaud (hot mulled wine), chocolat chaud (hot chocolate) and pain d’épice (similar to gingerbread) lighten the mood even more.
+The aromas from vin chaud (hot mulled wine), chocolat chaud (hot chocolate) and pain d’épices (similar to gingerbread but with more spices ) lighten the mood even more.
 Plus it’s a chance to buy ornaments, crafts, and regional specialties.
-Gooey tartiflette (made with cheese, potatoes, bacon. and onions—a dish traced to the Haute-Savoie region), Corsican sausages, Bavarian pretzels, foie gras, and smoked salmon are usually among the tantalizing offerings.
+Gooey tartiflette (made with cheese, potatoes, bacon. and onions—a dish traced to the Haute-Savoie region), Corsican sausages, Bavarian pretzels, foie gras, and smoked salmon are among the tantalizing offerings.

-Christmas markets in France open in late November and continue until a few days after the new year.
-If you go, dress warmly, bring cash, tote a basket for your purchases, and prepare to be dazzled.
+Christmas markets in France open in late November.
+If you go, dress warmly, bring cash, and prepare to be dazzled.